ark-lang/ark/README.md

 * [License](#license)

 # <a name="proposals"></a>Proposing Ideas
-If you have an idea for the language, post an issue with the format: `Proposal: proposal summary` into the [issues](http://github.com/jayfor-lang/jayfor/issues) section of the repository, for example:
+If you have an idea for the language, post an issue with the format of: `Proposal: proposal summary` into the [issues](http://github.com/jayfor-lang/jayfor/issues) section of the repository, for example:

     Proposal: add X to this language because Y
     Proposal: add X to this language to replace Y